 Costs associated with network construction or upgrades, placement of the customer drop to the dwelling and the placement of outlets within a dwelling along with the costs associated with the deployment of new customer premise equipment necessary to provide Internet, video or voice services, are capitalized.
 Costs capitalized include materials, direct labor and certain indirect costs.
-These indirect costs are associated with the activities of personnel who assist in installation activities, and consist of compensation and overhead costs associated with these support functions.
+These indirect costs consist of compensation and overhead costs associated with support functions.
 While our capitalization is based on specific activities, once capitalized, we track these costs on a composite basis by fixed asset category at the cable system level, and not on a specific asset basis.
 For assets that are sold or retired, we remove the estimated applicable cost and accumulated depreciation.
 The costs of disconnecting service and removing customer premise equipment from a dwelling and the costs to reconnect a customer drop or to redeploy previously installed customer premise equipment are charged to operating expense as incurred.
 Costs for repairs and maintenance are charged to operating expense as incurred, while plant and equipment replacement, including replacement of certain components, betterments, and replacement of cable drops and outlets, are capitalized.

 We make judgments regarding the installation and construction activities to be capitalized.
-We capitalized direct labor and overhead of \$1.6 billion for each of the years ended December 31, 2020 and 2019.
+We capitalized direct labor and overhead of \$1.7 billion and \$1.6 billion for the years ended December 31, 2021 and 2020, respectively.
 We capitalize direct labor and overhead using standards developed from actual costs and applicable operational data.
 We calculate standards annually (or more frequently if circumstances dictate) for items such as the labor rates, overhead rates, and the actual amount of time required to perform a capitalizable activity.
 For example, the standard amounts of time required to perform capitalizable activities are based on studies of the time required to perform such activities.
 Overhead rates are established based on an analysis of the nature of costs incurred in support of capitalizable activities, and a determination of the portion of costs that is directly attributable to capitalizable activities.
 The impact of changes that resulted from these studies were not material in the periods presented.